-The main purpose of this policy is to promote greater accountability and outline the key responsibilities of staff.
-The aim is that the human rights of all staff as well as every stakeholder, beneficiary and community member whom DCA seeks to assist should be respected.
-All staff must be mindful that each and every action, including engaging romantically or sexually with a community member, in whatever/any context, can have repercussions for the fate of many.
+The main purpose of this policy is to promote greater accountability and outline the key responsibilities and obligations of staff.
+The aim is that the human rights of all staff as well as every stakeholder, and community member whom DCA seeks to assist or support should be respected and protected.

-The objective of this policy is to increase awareness and prevent misconduct, including (sexual) exploitation, abuse and/or harassment by providing clear guidance to address these issues.
+The objective of this policy is to increase awareness and prevent misconduct, including sexual exploitation, abuse and harassment by providing clear guidance to address these issues.